 "Personally, I see coal as kind of an archaic form of energy," says Mackie MacLeod.
 "We're left in the ruins of coal mining right now.
 So why would we turn back to that and think that it's a good idea?"

-Mackie's building a bakery he co-owns in Glace Bay, 12 kilometers [7 miles] from Donkin.
+Mackie's building an upcoming bakery he co-owns in Glace Bay, 12 kilometres from Donkin.
 When he's not getting the bakery ready, he's often producing local music or doing marketing work for the nearby Miner's Museum.

 Kind of like the diversity in his own job portfolio, Mackie would rather build an economy that can be resilient when employers leave or markets change.
 "I'm doing what I do... to create jobs in this community," he says.
 "Being a new generation of people sticking around here."